JustinBaheu/Zaamine/README.md

 ## [Project 4: Management of the training division of Centrale AI](https://github.com/Zaamine/Centrale_AI)
 Former Training Manager of the “Centrale AI” association (“Centrale IA” in French) constituted in accordance with the French law of 1901 concerning non-profit organizations, allowing students of the Ecole Centrale de Lille to discover the Artificial Intelligence and Data Science's world:

-- Established, supervised and presentated complete trainings in Data Science, using the Python programming language
+- Established, supervised and presented complete trainings in Data Science, using the Python programming language
 - Organized face-to-face or online meetings with Data Scientists of key accounts and startup companies, allowing students to extend their knowledge and professional network
 - Organized events in connection with Data Science and prepared with my team a Hackathon gathering students from all schools of the “Groupe Centrale” in order to let them collaborate and challenge themselves